(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Protects them against theft or fraud.
 Students can carry less cash.
 And if they lose their card, or get it stolen, they are liable for less and can recover faster than with a debit card.

 - Rewards.
-Some cards offer cash back or travel rewards.
+Some cards offer cashback or travel rewards.
 If the student pays off their balance each month and incurs no interest, the rewards pay off.
+(But there are plenty of mistakes that can be made too!)

 - Other benefits.
 Most credit cards often have extra cardholder benefits, such as credit score monitoring, warranties on purchases, travel insurance, and more.